sirbrillig/taboo.vim/README.md

 ## Taboo.vim

-Taboo is a simple plugin for easily cutomize and rename tabs in **terminal vim**.
+Taboo is a simple plugin for easily cutomize and rename tabs in vim.

 ### Installation